 Yet so few of us realize that make-up should have the same careful color-scheming.
 In a word you must ensemble your make-up as well as your costumes.
 Then only will you be seen in your best light, your eyes colorful and starry; your cheeks gay with a youthful blush; your lips a warm, inviting accent.

 As shade ranges increased during the 1930s, providing clear and concise information on how to coordinate powder, rouge, lipstick and other forms of make-up became an important marketing tool.
 Unfortunately, cosmetic companies increasingly adopted another idea used by fashion designers and began giving their new make-up shades dramatic rather than descriptive names.
-This meant that recognisable shade names such as light, medium and dark or geranium, crimson and raspberry were replaced with something that would capture more attention but had no intrinsic meaning.
+This meant that recognisable shade names such as light, medium and dark or geranium, crimson, cherry and raspberry were replaced with something that would capture more attention but had no intrinsic meaning.

 Colour cards could be used to give customers an idea of the shade ranges a company produced but they did not explain how the colours were to be combined.